-An example or metaphor for the implications of each type of authority helps: suppose three people go into a bar, two order beer, and the third orders wine.
-In a consensus-based republic, all three get beer, while in a democracy, they each would get a random drink, and finally in a liberty-based framework, they each get what they choose.
+Consider a metaphor to understand each type of authority: suppose three people go into a bar, two order beer, and the third orders wine.
+In a consensus-based republic, all three get beer, while in a sortitive-based democracy, they each would get a drink chosen by one of them at random, and finally in a free-market libertocracy, they each get what they choose.
 Free markets provide a liberty-based opportunity if there are many producers of goods and services.

 It is not a perfect world, because there are only so many who may provide an adequate standard of delivery or performance, but it more effectively serves the needs of all its participants.
+Free markets are the most efficient and innovative method for identifying real market needs and wants.

-As this is not a paper on governance, the details and implications are confined to digital currency design, and the FreeMark in particular, which uses both the sortition randomness of an actual democracy, and the free-markets of a libertocracy.
-Software provides the basis for this libertocracy, as no one forces you to use the FreeMark, as there are other platforms available, for which liberty advocates should be glad.
+As this is not a paper on governance, the details and implications are confined to digital currency design, and the FreeMark in particular, which uses both the sortition randomness of actual democracy, combined with the free-markets of a libertocracy.
+Having many alternative mediums of exchange in software provides the basis for this libertocracy, as no one forces you to use the FreeMark, because there are other platforms available, for which liberty advocates should be thankful.
+The Nodechain technology combines the sortitive, random selection as a means to eliminate corruption inherent in a consensus-oligarchy, to create a libertocratic, free-market of participants who are free to enter and leave the market at will, on a consent-based standard of network-software governance.

-Presuming that the best currency would be only one, globally used unit is silly: that would stunt innovation, be unstable, and threaten the lives and economic liberties of all people, as they would have little control over their medium of exchange.
-Presently, there are many people who are attempting to impose a currency dictatorship on the world, without a vote, and this is a worrying state.
-Even the USSR had a black market that allowed its people to survive, as centralized decision-making cares little for the preferences over those it is imposed upon.
+Presuming that the best currency would be only one, globally used unit would stunt innovation, be unstable, and could by implication threaten the lives and economic liberties of most people, as they would have little control over their medium of exchange.
+Bitcoin is tacitly allowed in Venezuela, although officially illegal, because people need a medium of exchange to survive.

-Thus, the FreeMark is a better-more secure, more just, and rational currency paradigm.
-In addition to having a more distributed authority and a libertocracy introduction into the free market economy of the FreeMark, the novel medium of exchange also has assets behind it.
-This means that there are real assets, valued on their ability to generate net returns, audited and held in a regulated trust, that provide a source of long-term liquidity, appreciation to support the inflationary resistance, and in general an intrinsic value to the FreeMark.
+The FreeMark in addition to using distributed authority and a free-market economy, is a novel medium of exchange that has assets behind it.
+This means that there are real assets, valued on their ability to generate net returns, audited and held in a regulated trust, which provide a source of long-term liquidity, appreciation to support the inflationary resistance, and in general an intrinsic value to the FreeMark-a value other than the currency itself that derives from its wide usability for other purposes.